troytolhurst/web_server_databases/00_introduction/01_introduction.md

   computers that you would need in order to run it, set them up, probably connect them to the Internet, and maintain them yourself.
 If you needed the servers for only a few weeks, you still had to buy them outright, and then hopefully sell them to someone else.
+This is typically called _on-premise_ computing.

   In Cloud Computing, you go to a cloud provider company like Amazon Web Services (AWS) and say "I've packaged up my web application into this file —